trek-view/gopro2frames/docs/LOGIC.md

 <Track4:GPSAltitude>81.907 m</Track4:GPSAltitude>
 ```

-because sequential (next point) longitudes are different.

 **A note on final points reported in GPMF**

 At the end of the GoPro telemetry there is not a final time.
 That is, some GPS points continue beyond final reported time (usually 3 or 4).

+In this case, we can calculate the final time as follows:

+1. Subtract the first reported `GPSDateTime`  from the final reported `GPSDateTime`
+2. Subtract the video `duration` metadata value from this calculated value
+3. This will give you remaining seconds of video.
+Add this value to the final reported `GPSDateTime` to create the final time.

-In this case, we calculate the final GPS timestamp by adding +1 second onto last GoPro reported timestamp, and then calculate points inbetween in exactly the same way as before.
+It is then possible to calculate points inbetween in exactly the same way as before.

-There files are written into a GPX file.
+The result is written into a GPX file.

 ```xml
 <trkseg>